Can You Be Legally Terminated While on Long-term Disability?

 Confused?
 Let’s break it down bit by bit.

-Suppose you are diagnosed with a brain injury that puts you at a partial permanent disability.
+Suppose you are diagnosed with a brain injury that puts you in partial permanent disability.
 If qualified, you may receive long-term disability benefits.
 Since you’re only partially disabled, you can still go to work.
-But your disability prevents you from doing your job properly.
+But your disability prevents you from doing your job correctly.
 As a result, your employer decided to fire you.

 Question: is the termination legal?

 It depends.
-If your case falls under any of the state or federal laws that prohibit the wrongful termination of disabled workers, then it is illegal.
+If your case falls under any state or federal laws prohibiting the wrongful termination of disabled workers, then it is illegal.
 As such, you can file for damages.
 But the fact that you’re receiving long-term disability benefits does not matter.
 You cannot use it to claim that you’ve been wrongfully terminated.

 The FMLA is enacted to help employees balance their work and personal life.
 Under this law, certain employees are allowed up to 12 weeks of unpaid, job-protected leave.